anomander96/intro-microservices/README.md

 1. Open in terminal the root folder of project intro-microservices.
 2. Run: 'docker-compose up --build' for first time or just 'docker-compose up'
 3. Open in browser Swagger UI

 http://localhost:8081/swagger-ui.html - this is for resource-service

 http://localhost:8082/swagger-ui.html - this is for song-service

+http://localhost:8761 - this is for discovery-service(Eureka)

+Application should start all 3 services by one command: 'docker-compose up'

 Note: In future should be added full validation, exceptions handling, tests, etc